Man facing multiple felonies dies during transport to Limestone County Jail

 LCSO said Parker was located and apprehended in Lawrence County on Wednesday, but while he was being transported to the Limestone County Jail, he began to have what appeared to be a medical episode.

 Transporting officers reportedly stopped the vehicle immediately to provide assistance to Parker.
-LCSO said a medic began life-saving procedure and EMS was immediately notified.
+LCSO said a medic began life-saving procedures and EMS was immediately notified.

 Officials say Parker was transported to Decatur Morgan Hospital where he was pronounced dead.